Important info to know before visiting our clinics.

-These policies help protect our clients, patients and staff.
-They also help facilitate efficient visits, which minimizes your wait and allows us to offer affordable pricing.
+Essentials PetCare policies protect our clients, patients and staff, and help facilitate efficient visits, minimize wait times, and keep prices affordable.

 Our team deserves the right to work in an environment without bullying, threats, or aggressive behavior.
 Most of our clients respect this right.
 Those who abuse our staff or policies will not be permitted to receive service at Essentials PetCare.
 Thank you for your cooperation.

 We are here to take care of your pets and serve their basic health needs.
-Please understand we only want what is best for their health and since we are a limited service clinic, we need to refer out to full-service animal hospitals for issues that are beyond our scope.
+Since we are a limited service clinic, we refer out to full-service animal hospitals for issues that are beyond our scope.

 We Refer Patients To Full-Service Hospitals For:

 Any issues that may require sedation, anesthesia, same-day diagnostics, dental procedures, x-rays, ultrasound, surgery, hospitalization, or euthanasia